pil0706/Map_blog/_posts/2019-06-21-Label Placement.md

 Additionally, I am sharing the difference of making maps of the East and the West I personally think Asian maps had very BAD readability (or maybe that is because I do not know how to read Chinese character, Kanji).
 I have to say I am not condescending asian cartographers, for in the past western maps also did not have any concepts of projections and others.
-But, this is the fact that Mercator did make really awesome map (but I am not saying mercator proejction is perfact, yet web-mercator projection is my favorite) and in the end europeans conquered the world until the world war II.
+But, this is the fact that Mercator did make really awesome map (but I am not saying mercator proejction is perfect, yet web-mercator projection is my favorite) and in the end europeans conquered the world until the world war II.

 | Mecator's Map in 14 C | Old Korean Map in 14 C |
 | ------------- | :-----------: |